jdmonin/JSettlers2/doc/Readme.developer.md

 If using Eclipse, also add GSON to the project's build path -> Libraries -> Add External JAR

 If you're not using this feature, JSettlers doesn't require or use the GSON jar.

+If you want to write code which loads saved games, see `SOCServer.createAndJoinReloadedGame` and/or `TestRecorder.connectLoadJoinResumeGame`.

 ## Game rules, Game Options